Roboron3042/Cyberpunk-Neon/terminal/README.md

 `cp vim/cyberpunk-neon.vim ~/.vim/colors`

-And then apply the theme in your .vimrc
+And then apply the theme in your .vimrc:

 `colorscheme cyberpunk-neon`

+Set also 'termguicolors' for better integration:

+`set termguicolors`

-You can also modify and generate the theme easily with the [rnb.erb](https://github.com/romainl/vim-rnb/) file in the resources folder.
+You can also modify and generate the theme easily with the [cyberpunkneon.erb](https://github.com/romainl/vim-rnb/) file in the resources folder.

 ### ZSH